undefinist/blog.undefinist.com/_posts/2019-2-14-smarter-enums-c++17.md

 ```

 Maybe for a few enumerations, it's fine.
 But as the list starts getting bigger, it starts to get out of hand.
 And if you add a new enumeration, you may forget to update the other list.
 So, the obvious solution is a macro.

-This post is adapted for c++17 from a [StackOverflow answer](https://stackoverflow.com/questions/28828957/enum-to-string-in-modern-c11-c14-c17-and-future-c20).

 ## Blessed Preprocessors